Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 <!-- block -->

-I embrace my becoming-a-text,
+I embrace my *becoming-a-text*,
+My *becoming-an-image*,
-My becoming-an-image,
+My *becoming-a-symbol*.
-I will soon be an archive
+I will soon myself be a bidimensional archive
 I crystallise my saline alienness
 On the immanence plane.
 I am a text-idol.